railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_module.rst

 * simplify migrations, if you have modified some elements of the basic configuration, there's a risk in returning them to their original state after the migration, unless you've saved the modifications in a module.

 Start by installing the module \ ``base_module_record``\   in the usual way.
 Then start recording your actions using the menu :menuselection:`Administration --> Modules Management --> Modules Recording --> Start Recording`.
-Manually make all your configuration changes through the user interface as you would normally (such as menu management, dashboard assignments, screen personalization, new reports, and access rights management – details of some of these possibilities are described later in this chapter).
+Manually make all your configuration changes through the user interface as you would normally (such as menu management, dashboard assignments, screen configuration, new reports, and access rights management – details of some of these possibilities are described later in this chapter).

 Once you've done all this, go to the menu :menuselection:`Administration --> Modules Management --> Modules Recording --> Save Recorded Module`.